Getting started with Web Technologies

 -

-3. JavaScript: Adding Purposeful Behavior
+3. JavaScript: Adding Behavior

-JavaScript introduces controlled interaction.
+JavaScript introduces controlled interactions on the website.

-It should be used sparingly and intentionally.
+Use it sparingly and intentionally.

 Common uses when reflecting existing content: